-- 1. A determines the trust relationships relevant for propagating its trust in B (Section 3.1). - 2.
-Based on those relationships, A restricts its attention to a small part of the whole web of trust (Section 3.2). - 3.
-From this partial web of trust, A builds a relationship graph (Section 3.3). - A finally applies the machine learning technique to determine a function that predicts A → B (Section 3.4).
+tion scheme may find relevant for predicting A's trust in B (Section 3.1).

+- 2. A restricts its attention to the subset of the web of trust that it knows and that includes those relationships (Section 3.2). - 3.
+From this subset, A builds a relationship graph (Section 3.3). - 4.
+A finally applies the machine learning technique to determine a function that predicts $A \rightarrow B$ (Section 3.4).